Path-Check/gaen-mobile/README.md

 ## Developer Setup

-First, run the appropriate setup script for your system.
+First, run `yarn install` in the root of the project.
+Then run the appropriate setup script for your system.
 This will install relevant packages, walk through Android Studio configuration, etc.

 **Note:** You will still need to [configure an Android Virtual Device (AVD)](https://developer.android.com/studio/run/managing-avds#createavd) after running the script.